 At the hospital, Mr. Cushing is diagnosed with rhabdomyolysis due to alcohol and methamphetamine use.
 The symptoms exhibited by Mr. Cushing over the last two days are the result of the muscle cell breakdown and the electrolyte imbalances that occurred as a result of the mismatch between energy production and energy consumption from his most recent methamphetamine binge and the muscle damage done when he was immobile while intoxicated.
 Mr. Cushing is treated at the hospital for four days, then returns to the jail.

-For more information about Rhabdomyolysis, go to CorrectionalNurse.Net where the November monthly posts are about Rhabdomyolysis.
+For more information about Rhabdomyolysis, search at CorrectionalNurse.Net where there are some monthly posts about Rhabdomyolysis.
 Also check out The Correctional Nurse Educator accredited class entitled, Rhabdomyolysis for the Correctional Nurse.

 Please share any experiences you have had in your practice with patients presenting with rhabdomyolysis in our comments section, below.